laszlocph/website/_posts/2017-07-20-Is-the-one-stop-shop-Gitlab-CI-fits-all.md

 * The builds were twice as fast as on my free CircleCI plan.
 On CircleCI the plumbing tasks take awful lot of time resulting my build taking at list two three minutes, while on this Gitlab instance it is almost exactly one minute.

-* Just a random signal: the open source Gnome project is also [moving to Gitlab](ttps://gitlab.com/gitlab-org/gitlab-ce/issues/35287){:target="_blank"}.
+* Just a random signal: the open source Gnome project is also [moving to Gitlab](https://gitlab.com/gitlab-org/gitlab-ce/issues/35287){:target="_blank"}.

-* I find Gitlab's execution polished, with various install options documented, and they even make the migration from Github scary easy: it takes a token and clicking one button to migrate all your Github repos.
+* I find Gitlab's execution polished.
+The various install options are documented, and they even make the migration from Github scary easy: it takes a token and clicking one button to migrate all your Github repos.

 ![VPN](images/import-all.png)